paruf1sh/paruf1sh/README.md

 #### im transmasculine, as well as demisexual and biromantic

-i have both a boyfriend and a moirail/qpp, both of whom i love very very very much
+i have a moirail/qpp, and im super duper pale for him!!

   DONT use pet names/nicknames if we aren't close. just call me Charlie.
   If i know u pretty well u can totally use nicknames, otherwise i'd rather you refrain